 Rinse in clean water.

 Dry with a clean cloth.

 Store all disinfected tools in a clean, covered area.
 Only use ultraviolet (UV) sanitizing boxes to store clean and disinfected reusable metal tools.
 The UV boxes do not disinfect tools.

-Personal Protective Equipment Safety and Health Topics Page.
+Personal Protective Equipment.
 OSHA.
-Gives safety and health information about personal protective equipment (PPE) that is designed to prevent or lessen the severity of injuries to workers when other solutions are unavailable or do not help to lessen exposures to acceptable levels.
+Discusses personal protective equipment (PPE) that is designed to prevent or lessen the severity of injuries to workers when other solutions are unavailable or do not help to lessen exposures to acceptable levels.